rootN0de/rootN0de/README.md

 ## Hi there 👋

 My name is Müjgan Gündüz.
-I am a Dentist with a Ph.D. in Radiology, and I currently work as a lecturer at Cyprus International University.
-Throughout my academic and professional career, I have specialized in radiology and dentistry, contributing valuable research and insights in these fields.
-I have published several articles in reputable international journals, sharing my expertise and findings with the broader academic community.
-My work primarily focuses on imaging techniques and radiological assessments in dentistry, with the goal of advancing knowledge and improving practices in the field.
+I am a Dentist with a Ph.D. in Radiology, currently working as a lecturer at Cyprus International University.
+With a solid foundation in both radiology and dentistry, I have dedicated my academic and professional career to advancing these fields through research, teaching, and practice.

+I have published numerous articles in reputable international journals, contributing valuable insights into dental imaging techniques and radiological assessments.
+My work aims to push the boundaries of knowledge, enhancing clinical practices and improving patient outcomes.

-- 🔭 I’m currently working on Cyprus International University
+🔭 Currently, I’m a lecturer at Cyprus International University.
-- 🌱 I’m currently learning C#
-- 👯 I’m looking to collaborate on ...
+🌱 Learning: I'm expanding my skills in C#, exploring its applications in healthcare and technology.
+👯 Looking to collaborate on: Innovative research in dentistry, radiology, and interdisciplinary projects involving AI in healthcare.
-- 💬 Ask me about Dentistry, AI and where it's leading us to.
+💬 Ask me about: Dentistry, radiology, and the future of AI in healthcare.

+My research portfolio is available on ORCID iD: 0000-0001-8827-7052.